jschwizer99/plot2svg/README.md

 Changes in Version 25-08-2011
 - Fix for degree character (thanks to Manes Recheis)
-- Fix for problems with dash-arrays in Inkscape (thanks to Rüdiger Stirnberg)
+- Fix for problems with dash-arrays in Inkscape (thanks to RÃ¼diger Stirnberg)
-- Modified shape of driangles (thanks to Rüdiger Stirnberg)
+- Modified shape of driangles (thanks to RÃ¼diger Stirnberg)

 Changes in Version 22-10-2011
 - Removed versn as return value of function fileparts (thanks